Costa365/lca-flights/README.md

 ---

-This project is for demonstration purposes and is not affiliated with Hermes Airports.
+This project is for educational and demonstration purposes and is not affiliated with Hermes Airports.